aqureshi8/favorite-movie-list-frontend/README.md

 ## Introduction
 Welcome to the favorite movie list web application.
 The application stack consists of VueJS for the frontend, Sinatra in Ruby for the backend, and a Mongo database.
 This is my very first time using any of these technologies, including Ruby.
 I tried my best to learn and use the best practices for each of these technologies in the short amount of time that I had to create the application, but I am sure that some of those areas are lacking due to the time constraints.
 You can find some instructions on how best to use this application below [#Instructions].

+The application in its entirety was deployed on Heroku.

 ## Features
 The favorite movies list application is a very basic web application with the following features: